eslager/TGIS503_FA2021/lab3-partA.md

               //L.latLng(47.318017, -122.542970)
           ],
 ```
 Save and test.
-Is the ability to click on the map to create waypoints sufficiently discoverable?
+Is the ability to click on the map to create waypoints obvious to someone using this tool for the first time?
 I don’t think it is.
 Make some changes to your map to make it more so.
-There are many ways to do this—you could create an overlay on your Leaflet map with instructions, set an initial starting waypoint with a popup that tells the user to click the map to change its location, etc. Come up with some way of improving the discoverability of your map, and explain the change you made in your write up.
+There are many ways to do this—you could create an overlay on your Leaflet map with instructions, set an initial starting waypoint with a popup that tells the user to click the map to change its location, include explanatory text above or below the map, etc. Come up with some way of making it obvious to your map user that they can click on the map to get directions to or from the location they clicked and implement it in your code.

-#### Step 6: add geolocation
-Based on what you’ve learned in last lab and this lab, add functionality that will enable the user to zoom to their current location in case they want to use it as one of their waypoints.
-This will require using the map.locate function, which is built into Leaflet.
-I also recommend using the [EasyButton plugin](https://github.com/CliffCloud/Leaflet.EasyButton) to add your button, though it is not required.

-#### Step 7: host your map online
+#### Step 6: host your map online
 Your final output for this part of the lab should be a Leaflet map with the following features/functionalities:
 * Draggable markers
 * Units in miles
 * collapsable control that is hidden on initial map load
 * Geocoder to enable searching for locations
 * Clickable buttons to create waypoints
-* Some modification that makes clickable functionality more discoverable
+* Some modification that makes clickable functionality more obvious to users
-* The ability to zoom to current location

-Please host your map on GitHub Pages or your UW server space and include a link to its location in your lab write-up.
+Please host your map on GitHub Pages or your UW server space and include a link to its location in your lab write-up, which should also include your assessment of the Leaflet routing plugins from Part 1 of the lab instructions above.

-### Part 3: Evaluating and critiquing mobile friendliness
-Though Leaflet Routing Machine is a fairly good plugin, one major disadvantage is that the CSS file its maintainer makes available is not optimized for mobile browsing.
-In fact, let’s test this.
-Go view the map you made in Part 2 on your mobile device.
-Not great.
-In your browser, open up the leaflet-routing-machine.css file at its location on unpkg.com: https://unpkg.com/leaflet-routing-machine@3.2.12/dist/leaflet-routing-machine.css.
-Notice that widths, heights, and font sizes are defined in pixels rather than in relative units like percents or ems and that there is very little attempt to implement responsive design.

-I won’t ask you to rebuild this CSS file to make it mobile-friendly, but thinking back to the unit on responsive design and design conventions for mobile maps, please write a paragraph in your lab-write up that includes five specific suggestions for how you would modify the CSS to make Leaflet Routing Machine mobile-friendly.

 ### Deliverables
 **Part 1**: